AlisterBailey/Portfolio/README.md

   - JavaScript

 License
   - This project is licensed under the MIT License.
+See LICENSE file.

 Contact
-  - For any inquiries, please contact me at: your-email@example.com
+  - For any inquiries, please contact me at: alisterbailey1@gmail.com